Your Ultimate Guide to Branding - What Is It? & Why You Need It

 WHAT SHOULD I BE LOOKING FOR WHEN HIRING A DESIGNER?

 Most brand designers offer a holistic “branding package” - we always suggest you opt for this as opposed to a solo logo design.
-A logo is great and all, but it doesn’t cohesively tell a story throughout all of your marketing touchpoints.
-Branding packages can range anywhere from $400-3,000 depending on the resume and abilities of the designer and what all is included.
+A logo is great and all, but it doesn’t cohesively tell a story throughout all of your marketing touch points - this is one of the reasons why many seasoned brand designers don’t offer one-off logo work.
+Branding packages can range anywhere from $800-3,000 depending on the resume and abilities of the designer and what all is included.

-While you should be sure to find a designer within your price range, we highly suggest saving up to get a design you LOVE and suggest that you shoot for the $700-1,000 range.
-We partner with a few of our favorite, trusted creative providers to offer a holistic branding package for $800.
+While you should be sure to find a designer within your price range, we highly suggest saving up to get a design you LOVE and suggest that you shoot for the $1,000-2,000 range.
 Our branding package (and most branding packages) include: